cse-labs/res-edge-labs/labs/beta-labs/kustomize/README.md

 ## Create application overlay

+An overlay is just another kustomization, referring to the base, and referring to patches to apply to that base.
+It lets you manage traditional variants of a configuration - like development, staging and production.

-Overlays on applications allow to deploy different application versions to different set of clusters.
+In this example, we will use overlay on the IMDB application to define a different version to be deployed to a different set of clusters.

-You can use the  `kic overlay` command to perform this operation.
+You can use the  `kic overlay` command to create the overlay structure.

 Execute the kic command as presented below where `1.0.1` is the version number and `imdb` is your app name: